-The investigation of incidents and accidents is an important component of a safety management system.
-Done correctly, within a "just culture", investigations will help to uncover opportunities for organisational learning and enhance an organisation’s safety culture.
+Timely, objective, and thorough investigation of aviation safety events is a key element of any safety management system (SMS).
+When conducted within a "just culture", investigations will help to identify hazards, as well as opportunities for organisational learning and enhancement of safety culture.

 At a glance